yamamoto-febc/docker-hub-images/cli/README.md

   help [<command>...]
     Show help.

   ps [<flags>]
     Show status of containers

+    -a, --all    Show all containers (default shows just running) -q, --quiet  Only display numeric IDs

   rm <container_id>
     Remove a container

   run --instances=INSTANCES --mem=MEM --ports=PORTS [<flags>] <image>
     Create and run a container.
 The container must run as a daemon.

+        --instances=INSTANCES  Number of instances
+        --mem=MEM              Memory size
+        --app-name=APP-NAME    The name of the app.
+        --name=NAME            The name of contiainer which must be unique --cmd=CMD              Command to execute
+    -e, --envs=ENVS ...
+Set environment variables. -e KEY=VALUE
+    -p, --ports=PORTS ...
+Publish a container's port(s) to the internet. -p 80:tcp

   start <container_id>
     Start one stopped container

   stop <container_id>
     Stop one running container

   version
     Print version information and quit